Maia arson crimew: Dialog leak

+In June 2026, crimew leaked the Dialog Dublin retreat's full registration list to the press.

 Personal life and beliefs

 Crimew lives in Switzerland.
 She is non-binary and uses it/its and she/her pronouns, with a strong preference for it/its.
-She is autistic and identifies as both bisexual and a lesbian.
-She is a member of the Young Socialists Switzerland, and has run for political candidacy on socialist platforms.
+She identifies as both bisexual and a lesbian.
+She is a member of the Young Socialists Switzerland, and has run for political office on socialist platforms.
 Crimew is an activist for Boycott, Divestment and Sanctions, being involved in the "No Tech for Genocide" protest in Geneva.
-She was briefly detained after interrupting the ITU AI for Good event on July 8 2025, climbing on stage holding a banner and chanting slogans including "Free Palestine" and "No tech for genocide".
-Crimew has cited curiosity, anti-capitalism, anarchism, and opposition to the concept of intellectual property as motives for her hacking, stating that "caring about literally nothing but profit definitely doesn't result in security".
-She has additionally stated that she believes source code and documentation should be public, and that she thinks of herself as a hacktivist.
-Crimew has stated that being queer and experiencing discrimination contributed to the development of her political views.
+She was briefly detained after interrupting the ITU AI for Good event on July 8, 2025, climbing on stage holding a banner and chanting slogans including "Free Palestine" and "No tech for genocide".
+Crimew has cited curiosity, anti-capitalism, anarchism, and opposition to the concept of intellectual property as motives for her hacking, saying, "caring about literally nothing but profit definitely doesn't result in security".
+She has said she believes source code and documentation should be public, and that she thinks of herself as a hacktivist.
+Crimew has said that being queer and experiencing discrimination contributed to her political views.